Isaiahmill14/Basketball-Man/README.md

 A word game, where the goal is to correctly guess the basketball themed word before reaching the max amount of guesses.

-Each guessed letter will no longer be selectable, if gussed correcyly, the letter will display in the hidden word box.
-If incorrectly gueesed, it will add to your incorrect guess counter and gradually make the basketball disappear.
+Each guessed letter will no longer be selectable, if guessed correctly, the letter will display in the hidden word box.
+If guessed incorrectly, it will add to your incorrect guess counter and gradually make the basketball disappear.

 # Screenshot